Phantom Zone: Post-Crisis

 Phantom Zone criminals pictured from left to right: Ursa, General Zod, and Non.
 Art by Gary Frank and Jonathan Sibal.

-In post-Crisis continuity, various species have independently discovered the Phantom Zone and given it different names.
+In the post-Crisis DC Universe, the Phantom Zone first appears after Superman returns from space with a Kryptonian artifact called the Eradicator.
+This device, created by his Kryptonian ancestor Kem-L, attempts to recreate Krypton on Earth, building the Fortress of Solitude; the extradimensional space in which the Eradicator finds the Kryptonian materials necessary is called the Phantom Zone.
+A Phantom Zone Projector is part of Superman's current Fortress.
+It has been used to access the bottled city of Kandor and to trap villains such as the White Martians.

+The Phantom Zone has been independently discovered by various characters.
 It is called the "Buffer Zone" by the Bgztlians, the "Still Zone" by the White Martians, the "Stasis Zone" by Loophole, the "Ghost Zone" by Prometheus, and the "Honeycomb" by Queen Bee.
+In Post-Crisis/Post-Zero Hour continuity, it was Loophole's "Stasis Zone" technology that exiled Mon-El, known in the new continuity as Valor/M'Onel, into the Phantom Zone for 1,000 years.

 Supergirl #16 shows a form of life native to the Phantom Zone.
-They are enraged over the use of their universe to house criminals and seek revenge on the one responsible.
+These Phantoms are enraged over the use of their universe to house criminals and seek revenge on the one responsible.

-In the "New Krypton" storyline, the Kryptonians in Kandor capture Superman's enemies to throw them into the Phantom Zone, including Parasite, Silver Banshee, and Toyman.
-They are later freed by Superman.

-In 52, Mister Mind consumes the Phantom Zone after transforming into the Hyperfly.
-In Adventure Comics (vol. 2) #11, Chameleon Boy and Superman restore the Phantom Zone.

 The New 52

-In The New 52, Jor-El uses the Phantom Zone in a failed attempt to escape Krypton's destruction.
+In The New 52, Jor-El suggested going into the Phantom Zone when Krypton was about to explode.
+Zod, however, appears with other Phantom Zone prisoners and attempts to escape the Phantom Zone.
+Krypto sacrifices himself by attacking Xa-Du, thus going into the Phantom Zone as well.

+It is revealed that Xa-Du was the first Kryptonian prisoner to be sent to the Phantom Zone due to his forbidden experiments in suspended animation, with Jor-El executing the sentence.
+The Phantom Zone is reverted to the pre-Crisis iteration.

 Known inmates

 Inmates in Pre-Crisis

 Throughout the Silver Age of Comic Books, the following inhabitants of the Phantom Zone have been depicted.
 Based on this list, at least 34 Kryptonians were projected into the Phantom Zone on Krypton over a period of less than 256 Kryptonian days.
-The entry on the Kryptonian Calendar shows the details on the relationship between Kryptonian sun-cycles and Earth years.
+The entry on the Kryptonian calendar shows the details on the relationship between Kryptonian sun-cycles and Earth years.